martinjaros/thesis/sources/9-outro.md

 # Conclusion

-The application has been successfully implemented, its complete source code is available under the GPL license at [@ARNav].
+The application has been implemented with its source code available under the GPL license at [@ARNav].
 As a prototype, the Pandaboard development board was chosen for realization.
 The complete system is highly modular and configurable, the primary video source is either USB or WiFi connected camera and a 7-inch high contrast HDMI display panel is used for the output.